bitfinexcom/bitfinex-terminal/README.md

 Next to USDT and LEO, payments with Bitcoin via Lightning are possible.
 The current fee is 100 satoshi per hour per dataset, as we will see soon.
 Let's get started.

-Similar to the previous example we downlaod the Dazaar Card of the data stream we are interested in.
+Similar to the previous example we download the Dazaar Card of the data stream we are interested in.
 For our example we'll use the BTCUSD orderbooks Dazzar Card again:

 ```
 wget https://github.com/bitfinexcom/bitfinex-terminal/tree/master/cards/paid/orderbooks/bitfinex.terminal.btcusd.orderbook.json